liuact1986/MvvmLib/documentation/Mvvm.md

 > Allows to wrap, edit and validate a model.

-The model do not require to use SetProperty
+The model does not require to use SetProperty

 ```cs
 public class User